FChia11/gradstudent/content/post/edith_degrave/index.md

 - GB
 title: "Edith L. De Grave, GB189422420A"
 ---
-On March 9, 1895, Edith L. De Grave, a resident of London, was awarded a patent for developing a novel copybook designed to prevent inadvertent copying by concealing the line above.
+On March 9, 1895, Edith L. De Grave, a resident of London, was awarded a patent for developing a novel copybook designed to prevent inadvertent errors by concealing the line above.

 Date of Application: 20 November 1894